astracms/astracms/.github/CONTRIBUTING.md

    - Cloudflare R2 credentials for file uploads (see below)

-   - Optional: If you want to test payments, set up a [Polar](https://sandbox.polar.sh) sandbox account and fill in the POLAR_* variables.
+   - Optional: If you want to test payments, set up a [Creem](https://creem.io) sandbox account and fill in the CREEM_* variables.

    - Optional: If you want to test webhook delivery, set up [QStash](https://upstash.com/qstash) and fill in the QSTASH_TOKEN variable.